Agamenton/KenPy/README.md

 **DISCLAIMER:**\
-_The UI layout and name are inspired by RimPy for Rimworld but other than that it is in no way or form associated with it._
+_The UI layout and name are inspired by RimPy for Rimworld but other than that KenPy is in no way or form associated with RimPy._

 ---
 **FOR DEVELOPERS**\